lukebarros/Github-Copilot-Projects/README.md

 # Github copilot testing

 In this repository, you can find code that I've written to help me test my Github copilot.
-And the line above was written entirely by it.
+And the previous sentence was written entirely by it.

 **Not a single line of code was written by me besides the initial comment line.**